 I see images in my mind and crave making them real.

 I have been working in the genre of artistic portrait and travel/landscape since 2008.
 However, in 2016 I have made a decision to concentrate on the genre of fine art photography, because I felt that it became much closer to me.
-My goal is to bring my own imagination and ideas of surrealistic fairy tales, dreams, and my personal alternative reality to life.
+My images are the fruit of my inner notions and ideas of surrealistic fairy tales, dreams, and my personal alternative reality.
+These are whimsical, surreal fantasy photographs with vintage elements.
+I treat compositing and color alteration as essential parts of producing my works, which gives them a hypnagogic painterly feel.

 Statement of Purpose